 You’ll upload your photo, pop in your affiliate link as the URL and move on to number 3.

-If you’re using a photo provided by the affiliate partner, pin the link to your board and make sure you go back immediately and change the URL to your affiliate link.
+If you’re using a photo provided by the affiliate partner, pin the photo and make sure you go back immediately and change the URL to your affiliate link.

-A note about URLs: Pinterest will be filtering these pins just like they do all others, so a word of caution using a link shortening service… I say don’t.
-You’re disclosing the relationship anyway, so don’t risk your pin being read as spam because of a redirect.
+A note about URLs: Pinterest will be filtering these pins just like they do all others, so a word of caution using a link shortening service… don’t.

 Step 3: Write Compelling Copy